 History of the EU: a history and timeline of key events in European integration history, accompanied by links to treaties, historicial documents, videos and an indepth analysis of each event.

 Libraries and archives: collections of digital resources, documents, images etc. as recommended by the European Union.

-Europeana: is one of the largest online repositories of images, videos and texts on the European Union and its history; includes resources in several different languages.
-See this interesting Euro-sceptic speech caught on video Thatcher attacks European integration.
+Europeana: is one of the largest online repositories of images, videos and texts on the European Union and its history; it includes resources in several different languages.

 The Centre Virtuel de la Conaissance sur l’Europe: research and documentation centre for European Studies.
 See Origins of the Rome Treaties and From the origins of the Schuman Plan to the ECSC Treaty for a study of the events leading to these treaties.
 See Historical Events: for an in-depth history of the EU.
 See this sub-section for UK – EU related research United Kingdom and its applications for accession to the Common Market.
 See Oral History, which includes interviews with those involved in the European integration process.